Dickson County DUI Court Process

 • Court Summons: The document you received outlining the charges against you and the date, time, and location of your court appearance.

-• Any Documentation: Any relevant documentation related to your case, such as proof of insurance, vehicle registration, or any evidence you may have gathered.
+• Any Documentation: Any relevant documentation related to your case, such as vehicle registration, insurance information, or character letters.

-• Professional Dress Code: Dress professionally and conservatively.
-Avoid wearing casual clothing, such as t-shirts, shorts, or flip-flops.
-Business attire is recommended.
+• Professional dress code: Dress professionally and conservatively.
+Avoid wearing jeans, t-shirts, shorts, or revealing clothing.

 Local Court Procedures